Burnside's North Carolina Expedition

 (Historical Marker)

-FORT FORREST: A small mainland Confederate fortification on the western side of Croatan Sound, Fort Forrest consisted of two shorebound barges equipped with seven 32 pound cannon.
+Fort Forrest was a small mainland Confederate fortification on the western side of Croatan Sound and it consisted of two shore bound barges equipped with seven 32 pound cannon.
 The position was directly opposite Fort Blanchard on Roanoke Island and its construction amounted to an attempt to block passage through the channel by Union gun boats.
-Fort Forrest was destroyed by Federal forces during the Battle of Roanoke Island on February 8, 1862.
+Fort Forrest would be destroyed by Federal forces during the second day of fighting.

-On February 8, 1862, the Federal fleet again bombarded various positions on Roanoke Island including Fort Blanchard and Fort Forrest in support of General Burnside’s land offensive.
-After the Union victory on the afternoon of February 8, a detachment of Federal ships under the command of Commodore S. C. Rowan was sent into Albemarle Sound in pursuit of the Confederate fleet.
+On Feb.
+8, the Federal fleet again bombarded various positions on Roanoke Island including Fort Blanchard and Fort Forrest in support of General Burnside’s land offensive.
+After the Union victory on the afternoon, a detachment of Federal ships under the command of Commodore S. C. Rowan was sent into Albemarle Sound in pursuit of the Confederate fleet.
 As a consequence, Union forces were in control of most of the inland waters of northeastern North Carolina.

 Vital Fort Macon (Center) and City of Beaufort